-SECTION 14.
+SECTION 9.
 Subsection (d) of Section 4M of Chapter 176G, as so appearing, is hereby stricken and replaced with the following:-- (d) Any such policy shall be deemed to be providing such benefits on a nondiscriminatory basis if the policy does not contain any annual or lifetime dollar or unit of service limitation on coverage for the diagnosis and treatment of said mental disorders which is less than any annual or lifetime dollar or unit of service limitation imposed on coverage for the diagnosis and treatment of physical conditions.
 Notwithstanding the foregoing, a carrier will be deemed to be non-compliant with this section if utilization review criteria and guidelines for application of medical necessity standards for diagnosis and treatment of mental disorders are developed or applied to in a manner that unduly restricts coverage of medically necessary health care services as determined by the commissioner of insurance.

-SECTION 15.
-Subsection (g) of Section 4M of Chapter 176G, as so appearing, is hereby stricken and replaced with the following:-- accordance with generally accepted principles of professional medical practice.
+SECTION 10.
+Subsection (g) of Section 4M of Chapter 176G, as so appearing, is hereby stricken and replaced with the following:--

+(g) Benefits authorized pursuant to this section shall consist of a range of inpatient, intermediate, and outpatient services that shall permit medically necessary diagnosis and treatment of mental disorders to take place in a clinically appropriate setting, as determined in accordance with generally accepted principles of professional medical practice.
 For purposes of this section, inpatient services may be provided in a general hospital licensed to provide such services, in a facility under the direction and supervision of the department of mental health, in a private mental hospital licensed by the department of mental health, or in a substance abuse facility licensed by the department of public health.
 Intermediate services shall include, but not be limited to, Level III community-based detoxification, acute residential treatment, partial hospitalization, day treatment and crisis stabilization licensed or approved by the department of public health or the department of mental health.
 Outpatient services may be provided in a licensed hospital, a mental health or substance abuse clinic licensed by the department of public health, a public community mental health center, a professional office, or home-based services, provided, however, services delivered in such offices or settings are rendered by a licensed mental health professional acting within the scope of his license.
 No policy subject to this section shall contain a blanket exclusion of services that qualify as intermediate services for mental disorders covered under this section, including but not limited to residential services.
 A carrier subject to this section must ensure that its network, including the network of any entity that contracts with the carrier for the provision of mental health, behavioral health or substance abuse services, contains a sufficient number of providers representing the range of services required by this subsection so that an insured may obtain medically necessary services within a clinically reasonable period of time.